gaotongfei/loot/README.md

 use `loot --help` to check supported commands and options

-## Example
+## Examples

 ### gist

-Show all gists gaotongfei created:
+Show all gists that user gaotongfei created:

 `loot gist -u gaotongfei`

-Show all gists gaotongfei created that contains keyword: 'request' in gists' description and filename
+Show all gists that user gaotongfei created that contains keyword: 'request' in gists' description and filename

 `loot gist -u gaotongfei -k request`